tylervu12/internal-chatbot/README.md

 ### 4. Configure Environment Variables

-Create a file named `.env` in the root of the project directory and add the following variables.
+Create a file named `.env` in the root of the project directory using `env.example` and add the following variables.

 ```
 # Your secret API key from OpenAI